Rotated Odometers: Equicontinuous factors of rotated odometers

-where $\cdot$ is the matrix multiplication.
-The stationary Bratteli diagram with associated matrix \eqref{eq-bmat} and the vector $h^{(1)} = \vec w$ can be obtained from the diagram $(V,E,<)$ by telescoping.
-Thus for eventually pre-periodic systems with non-trivial pre-periodic part the theory described in Section~\ref{subsec-eigenstationary} holds with $B$ and $h^{(1)}$ in \eqref{eq-bmat} and \eqref{eq:hhw}.
+Recall that the sequence of substitutions $(\chi_k)_{k \geq 1}$, associated to the first return maps $(L_k,F_{\pi,k})$ in Theorem~\ref{thm-main3l} is pre-periodic.
+For pre-periodic systems with non-trivial pre-periodic part the theory described in Section~\ref{subsec-eigenstationary} holds with $B$ and $h^{(1)}$ in \eqref{eq-bmat} and \eqref{eq:hhw}.

-The pre-periodic part represented by $\mat_{k_0} \cdots \mat_1$ corresponds to the first return map of $F_{\pi,k_0}$ to $L_{k_0}$, and the entire system $(I^*_{np},F^*_\pi)$ is Kakutani equivalent but not necessarily measurably isomorphic to the first return map $(L_{k_0},F_{\pi,k_0})$.
+The pre-periodic part represented by $M_{k_0} \cdots M_1$ in \eqref{eq:hhw} corresponds to the first return map of $F_{\pi,k_0}$ to $L_{k_0}$, and the entire system $(I^*_{np},F^*_\pi)$ is Kakutani equivalent but not necessarily measurably isomorphic to the first return map $(L_{k_0},F_{\pi,k_0})$.
 In general, the spectrum of a system and its first return map can be very different (as the example from \cite[Section 4.5]{Petersen} shows rather spectacularly).
-The part of the rational spectrum determined by the common divisors of eigenvalues of the matrix $\bmat$ is independent of $\vec{w}$, but the combinatorial part may depend on it.
-In fact, the system can have extra rational eigenvalues $e^{2\pi i k/d}$ if the entries in the matrix product $\mat_{k_0} \cdots \mat_1$ are multiples of $d$.
+The part of the rational spectrum determined by the common divisors of eigenvalues of the matrix $B$ is independent of $\vec{w}$, but the combinatorial part may depend on it.
+In fact, the system can have extra rational eigenvalues $e^{2\pi i k/d}$ if the entries in the matrix product $M_{k_0} \cdots M_1$ are multiples of $d$.